“Mighty-chondria”

-The group mainly uses in vivo model systems: multiple transgenic mouse models and roundworm Caenorhabditis elegans to tackle specific questions of mitochondrial pathophysiology.
-The group relies on various molecular biology techniques to understand the complex signaling pathways, many of which are specifically developed to understand the mitochondrial physiology.
+The group mainly uses in vivo transgenic mouse models and also the roundworm Caenorhabditis elegans to tackle specific questions of mitochondrial pathophysiology.
+Many of the transgenic mice models are developed within the group.
+The group relies mainly on various molecular biology techniques to understand the complex signalling pathways, many of which are specifically developed to understand the mitochondrial physiology.
 To tackle complex molecular mechanisms of specific processes in details, we often turn to mammalian cell-based models and different biochemical approaches.
+As one of the main aims is to understand the consequences of energy depletion in cells and the organism as a whole, the lab has established many different bioenergetic approaches in vitro and in vivo, and this expertise is provided to the Cologne research community.

 https://www.sciencedirect.com/science/article/pii/S2213231722003056?via%3Dihub